-Elective-III Advanced Solid Mechanics
+PE-MTSE131- Advanced Solid Mechanics

-Course Code Course Name EC-MST125 Advanced Solid Mechanics
+Course Code Course Name PE-MTSE131 Advanced Solid Mechanics

 - 1. This course will expand on the basic principles established in Solid Mechanics. - 2.
 Methods of three-dimensional stress and strain analysis will be extended to allow the student to obtain solutions using analytical and/or numerical methods.
-These will include the analyses of principal stresses and strains, three dimensional Mohr's circles, strain gauge experimentation and failure criteria. - 3.
-In addition, this unit will focus on plastic deformation of solids, including the analysis of residual stresses.
+These will include the analyses of principal stresses and strains, three dimensional Mohr's circles, strain gauge experimentation and failure criteria.